 Side Effects from Requip:

 The FDA approved ropinirole to treat restless legs syndrome in 2005.
 The drug had originally been developed to treat Parkinson’s disease.
 The dose used to treat RLS is lower, but it can still have side effects.
-They include:

 - digestive distress

 - trouble concentrating

 - urinary difficulties

 - erectile dysfunction

 Some side effects are uncommon, but if they occur they can be serious.

 - heart rhythm changes